scc-digitalhub/cyclotron/README.md

 * add Cyclotron website as redirect URL: `http://localhost:8088/,http://localhost:8088` (change the domain if it runs on a different host and port)
 * check all the Grant Types and at least `internal` as identity provider (this must be approved on the Admin account under tab Admin -> IdP Approvals)

-In the API Access tab:
+In the API Access tab (the following scopes must match those in the frontend config file):

 * under OpenID Connect, check `openid` and `profile`
 * under User Profile Service, check `profile.basicprofile.me` to give access to user profiles to the client app